 All applications will be evaluated by the Scholarship Committee and will be based on the standard criteria:

 - Academic Achievement: This is based on your academic transcript, and by testimony to your scholarly excellence that is provided by a letter of recommendation by a teacher.

 - Financial need.
 This is based on information provided by your letters of reference, plus any reinforcing narrative you provide in your essay.

-- Recognized contribution to the Black community.
+- Recognized contribution to the African, Caribbean & Black (ACB) community.
 This is based on information presented in your letters of reference, plus any reinforcing narrative you provide in your essay.

 - Two (2) references must be provided who can speak to your community involvement and/or your achievements/commitment in respective fields of study.
 One may be a teacher from your school, college or University.
 The other must be from an individual (other than teachers or family members) who is familiar with you and can attest to your community service.

 - Provide a one-page essay explaining why the scholarship should be awarded to you.

 - Provide proof of acceptance or confirmation of enrollment from the institution you plan to attend.